 Scenario II: A doctor wishes to order some labs for a patient and they explain the reasons behind each lab test to the involved health care team.

-Modern day EHRs are limited in their ability to represent these scenarios with discrete data and narratives in an integrated manner.
+Modern day EHRs are limited in their ability to represent these scenarios with discrete data using the variety of data attributes available with EHRs system..
 In scenario I, we face the challenge of whether to classify ‘wait for the mother to bring toys’ as an order or documentation.
 In the second scenario, the doctor is faced with recording both lab data as well as reasoning in a comprehensive manner.

 Healthcare is challenged by an increasingly complex discrete concept space, knowledge space, while also having to incorporate concepts and ideas that resist discretization thus the utility of narrative.
 Relationships between these spaces are paramount for validation, minimizing cognitive load, team collaboration, automation and data analytics.
 Historically, healthcare's representation space is heavily dependent on statically arranged widgets to delineate data types, and documentation (which captures the indiscrete but is also used as weak substrate for expressing relationships).

-To address these challenges, it is important to recognize the need for representing not only discrete ( i.e. labs, medicines and orders) but also the non-discrete (i.e. the reasoning, narrative and relationships) elements in healthcare.
+To address these challenges, it is important to recognize the need for representing not only discrete ( i.e. labs, medicines and orders) but also the non-discrete (i.e. the reasoning, narrative andcare orders flow) elements especially from the perspective of the caregiver according the patient case progression..
 This concept paper aims to explain how Aurora’s solution overcomes these problems.
 Aurora achieves this feat largely due to the power of domain specific languages.
 Domain-specific languages (DSLs) are versatile tools that offer a blend of structured representation and expressive capabilities.
 These languages are characterized by well-defined ontologies (e.g., SNOMED or International Classification of Diseases Codes in healthcare), and are therefore adept at optimizing a defined set of tasks within a given field.
 This article describes the use of a problem-oriented DSL for healthcare, which can provide a formalized notation for patient care.

 Let us examine the patient care model as a DSL in the following pseudo code.
 For the sake of simplicity, let us assume that all shorthand and terms such as nstemi, chf, furosemide and asa are mapped to appropriate ontology terms by the author or local policy elsewhere.